 2. There are several starting points.
 Children that are not very solid on their alphabet yet can start with Alphabet Books.
 More advanced pre-readers can immediately jump to Phonics books.
 We started directly with Phonics.

 3. I like how this program makes reading a truly joint effort between a parent and a child.
 Each book has many short stories with fun illustrations on each page.
 The child is expected to read red words, and the parent reads the rest to make up the full story.
 As the difficulty level increases, the number of “red words” increases until the child is expected to read the whole story.
-Anna is not a big fan of those pages :)
+Smarty is not a big fan of those pages :)

 4. Activity packs that come with each book have different things that appeal to different learning styles.
 There are memory games, handwriting exercises, etc.